BelallSameh/AI_in_web/README.md

-# AI in web using Docker, FastAPI and AI model
+# AI in web using Docker, FastAPI, AI model, and PostgreSQL